Guide to starting school or moving up to junior school

 What happens after the last allocation round

-From the end of August, waiting lists will be passed to those schools who manage their own admissions.
+From the beginning of September 2026, waiting lists will be passed to those schools who manage their own admissions.
 Waiting lists for all other schools will be part of the co-ordinated in-year admissions process.